FAQ - Lithium

 A: Six cells in each of these two modules share a single voltage monitoring IC, which is only rated to measure up to 8 volts per cell.
 If the fuse and/or switch are installed between modules 2 & 3 - and the fuse blows and/or the switch is turned off - then the entire pack voltage would develop across one measurement circuit.
 This would (safely) destroy the LiBCM PCB.

-A: The ideal solution is to use a different IC (e.g. LTC6813, which is unavailable due to the Great Chip Shortage).
+A: The ideal solution is to use a different IC (e.g. LTC6813, which was unavailable during to the Great Chip Shortage, when LiBCM was designed).

-Q: Considering the abundance of 18S modules, and that a 54S (18S*3) setup fits inside the OEM enclosure, why does LiBCM presently only support 48S?
+Q: Considering the abundance of 18S modules, and that a 54S (18S*3) setup fits inside the OEM enclosure, why doesn't LiBCM support 54S?

 A: While QTY3 18S modules mechanically fit inside the OEM enclosure, placing an 18S module in bay 1 (closest to the junction board) prevents the high current cables from cleanly routing to the junction board.